1 / 10

 Overall verdict on the Volkswagen T-Roc

-It’s a more comfortable choice than most of its contemporaries.
-The T-Roc's ride quality is surprisingly soft, especially with smaller wheels and the standard suspension.
-That also means it’ll lean more in corners than a Golf and isn’t as agile as a SEAT Arona, but that’s a price we’d be happy to pay.
+It’s a more comfortable choice than many of its contemporaries.
+The Volkswagen T-Roc's ride quality is surprisingly soft, especially with smaller wheels and the standard suspension.
+That also means it’ll lean more in corners than a Golf and isn’t as agile as a Ford Puma or SEAT Arona, but that’s a price we’d be happy to pay.

-Aside from hybrid or electric powertrains, the T-Roc’s engine line-up is pretty comprehensive.
-Petrol offerings range from a little 1.0 TSI (which is surprisingly good) to a powerful (and thirsty) 2.0 TSI with four-wheel-drive.
-There’s the sporty T-Roc R, too, which we’ve covered elsewhere, while most buyers will find the mid-level 1.5 TSI ticks all the boxes.
-Diesel units include a fairly dismal 1.6 TDI and a more likeable 2.0 TDI.
+Aside from no hybrid or electric powertrains, the Volkswagen T-Roc’s engine line-up is pretty comprehensive.
+Petrol offerings range from a little 1.0 TSI (which is surprisingly good) to a powerful (and thirsty) 2.0 TSI with four-wheel drive.
+There’s the sporty Volkswagen T-Roc R, too, while most buyers will find the mid-level 1.5 TSI ticks all the boxes.
+Diesel units include a fairly dismal (and now discontinued) 1.6 TDI and a more likeable 2.0 TDI.

 Comfort and design: Volkswagen T-Roc interior

-"The T-Roc’s cabin is very dependent on trim level.
-Essentially, the more money the original owner chucked at it, the better it is.
-Design models and above are the most desirable, with some bold colour combinations on the dashboard, door cards and around the centre console.
-These do a great job of brightening up what could otherwise be a rather dark (although fairly well-finished) cabin."
+"The Volkswagen T-Roc's cabin was much improved with the 2022 facelift.
+Before that, it was very dependent on trim level – the more money the original owner chucked at it, the better it was.
+High-spec models are pretty appealing, with some bold colour combinations available on the dashboard, door cards and around the centre console.
+Without them, early T-Roc models had a slightly drab cabin."

 In terms of comfort, the T-Roc is a very amiable choice.
 Finding a driving position that’s to your satisfaction is easy, thanks to seats that slide a long way backwards and forwards along with a steering wheel with plenty of adjustment.